orbitartprint/bballorbit/src/blog/content/transition-offense.md

 If you’re interested in this approach, check out [Principles Over Rules](https://transformingbball.com/principles-over-rules/).

 In my system:
-- Anyone can push the ball.
+- Anyone can push the ball - few exceptions allowed.
 - Everyone else runs **full speed** down the floor.
 - The wings sprint wide — leave the middle lane to the ball handler.
 - The first two wings fill the **corners** to create both **horizontal** and **vertical spacing** - unless there is a chance for a quick layup.